-Jesse Taylor is a true American original.
-An authentic rodeo cowboy, Jesse’s passion for singing and songwriting has taken him to dive bars and honky-tonks throughout much of the West.
+Jesse Taylor is a true American original with a passion for singing and songwriting has taken him to dive bars and honky-tonks throughout much of the West.

 His poetic lyrics and haunting melodies capture the flavor of rodeo life with a soulful authenticity.
 His songs speak powerfully of the American West, of its timeless values and virtues.
 And they do so in ways that remind us all of the ups and downs in our own lives.

 Jesse was born and raised in Arlington, Washington.
 With his Mom named after a Johnny Cash song and his Dad a team roper and songwriter, Jesse grew up with rodeo -- and music -- in his blood.
 He began roping at age 3, was given his first guitar at age 4 and rode his first bull at 14.
 He began writing songs at 16 and two years later went on the road in his pick-up truck with his dog, Sandy traveling from Washington to Arizona playing for people he met along the way.
 At 22, Jesse recorded his first album, One Chance to Win, in his mother’s kitchen.
 It contains ten of his original songs.